Free-Software-for-Android/RootCommands/README.md

 ## Binaries

-Android APKs are normally not designed to include native executeables.
+Android APKs are normally not designed to include native binaries.
 But they are designed to include native libraries for different architectures, which are deployed when the app is installed on the device.
 Androids mechanism will deploy the proper native library based on the architecture of the device.
-This method only deploy files that are named like ``lib*.so``, which are included from the libs folder of your project.
+This method only deploys files that are named like ``lib*.so``, which are included from the libs folder of your project.

 We are missusing Androids library method to deploy our native binaries, by renaming them after compilation, so that they are included in the apk and deployed based on the architecture.